Diallo75012/kubeadm_updating_cluster/notes.md

 ```bash
 k label node node2.creditzens.net lcoation=shizuoka
 ```
-- make sure the node is labelled acording to the affinity of the pod and then apply `StorageClass`, `PV`, `PVC` and `Pod` to the cluster
+- make sure the node is labelled acording to the affinity of the pod and then apply `storageclass`, `pv`, `pvc` and `pod` to the cluster
 ```bash
 k apply -f <filename>
 ... # do the same will all of those files